-Since the approval of the sales tax in 2008, SMART has moved to build, as quickly as possible, an entirely new transit alternative to sitting in traffic on Highway 101.
+Since the approval of the Measure Q sales tax in 2008, SMART has moved to build and operate an entirely new transit alternative to sitting in traffic on Highway 101.
 Voters showed their desire to have this system in the most important way possible: by agreeing to help pay for it.
 Approval of the 1⁄4 cent sales tax provided a stable funding source for SMART until 2029.

 The main task of this Strategic Plan is to assist the District and its policy-making Board in the decisions needed to preserve the progress that has been made to date and secure the transportation alternative well into the future.

+Progress to Date:
-SMART's 1⁄4 cent sales tax has produced \$289 million in revenues for SMART through Fiscal Year 2018.
-This revenue stream has allowed SMART to both build and operate the current rail transit system that runs from San Rafael in Marin to Airport Boulevard in Sonoma, and then to go on to seek additional funding for four additional rail cars, extensions to Larkspur and Windsor, and additional pathway extensions beyond our current built system.
-As envisioned in the findings for Measure Q, SMART leveraged the sales tax received to bring in over \$323 million for building and operating the system-effectively doubling the sales tax income.
-This has resulted in \$600 million of direct investment in the transportation infrastructure of the two Counties, with more to come.
-This transportation investment will continue to serve future riders for decades to come with proper maintenance and capital investment.

-In working to provide the best transit alternative to commuters in the North Bay, SMART opened with more service than originally planned in Measure Q, service that is safe, reliable and has carried over 1.4 million passengers to date.
-In late 2019, SMART will open two new stations: Larkspur and Downtown Novato.
-The launch of services to Larkspur and Downtown Novato is anticipated to coincide with the launch of increased service levels to reduce the time between trains in the peak commute periods.
+- ➤ SMART's 1⁄4 cent sales tax has produced \$289 million in revenues and SMART leveraged the to bring in over \$323 million for building and operating the system-- effectively doubling the sales tax income. - The SMART project has resulted in \$600 million of direct investment in the transportation infrastructure of the two Counties resulting in a reliable rail transit system that runs from San Rafael in Marin to Airport Boulevard in Sonoma - In response to the great recession's reduction in the capital funding available for the project, SMART successfully obtained additional funding in order to restore project elements including six more rail cars, more stations opening in 2017, extensions to Larkspur and Windsor, and additional pathway connections. - ➤ SMART also successfully worked to obtain funding to opened with more service than originally planned in Measure Q, and has carried over 1.4 million passengers to date. - This year, only two years after opening, SMART will open two new stations: Larkspur and Downtown Novato and add service runs during commute hours. - > The launch of services to Larkspur and Downtown Novato will coincide with the launch of increased service levels to reduce the time between trains in the peak commute periods.

+While extension of the current sales tax was always envisioned as necessary for continued operations, the year in which SMART asked voters for that extension was not planned.
+SMART's current and planned service is designed to serve future riders and pathway users for decades to come.
+Those benefits will continue past the 2029 current expiration of the tax.

-However, in the past two years, the District has found that the costs of operating are higher than earlier projections.
+In the past two years, the District has found that the costs of operating are higher than earlier projections.
 Those cost pressures include the high cost of labor for qualified staff driven by the cost of housing and living in the Bay Area.
 These are added to the escalating debt payments tied to the delivery of the current rail and pathway network.

-While extension of the current sales tax was always planned and necessary for continued operations, the year in which SMART asked voters for that extension had not been planned.
-This Strategic Plan focuses on a path forward in which SMART asks voters in March 2020 to continue the progress and success of the SMART transit alternative and extend the current sales tax past its 2029 expiration date.
-This would provide the best path to future financial stability for SMART because it allows the District the time needed to restructure its debt and allow more annual funding to operations.
-Preliminary estimates would reduce annual debt service from \$18 million to \$6 million.
-This would not only make the current rail and pathway operations financially sustainable; it would also provide the revenue needed to operate future rail extensions to Healdsburg and Cloverdale and future pathway expansion should outside construction funding become available.
-In the coming years, SMART will continue its very successful efforts to seek out regional federal and state funds to extend beyond the current system.
-Without an extension of the sales tax, SMART will embark on cost cutting measures in order to bring costs down to anticipated revenue levels.
+This Strategic Plan focuses on a path forward in which SMART asks voters in March 2020 to extend the current sales tax past its 2029 expiration date.
+This would provide the best path to future financial stability for SMART.
+A March 2020 extension gives the District time needed to restructure its debt and allows more annual funding for operations.
+The estimated benefits are outlined below:

+Benefits of Early Extension:

+- > It would reduce annual debt service from \$18 million to \$6.2 million. - The reduction would produce an additional \$12 million annually and that savings would provide stable funding for continuing current service levels and ongoing maintenance. - ➤ By reducing annual debt service, SMART could also operate future rail extensions to Healdsburg and Cloverdale and future pathway expansion should outside construction funding become available.

+Without an early extension of the sales tax, SMART would be required to implement cost cutting measures in order to bring costs other than debt service down to match anticipated revenue levels.